 (nor nuclear melt-downs nor

 (Note that the shape of the curve above

 matches the shape of the growth curve of the

 the number of ships, the number of gas flares at

 oil wells, the number of heated homes, the

 number of metal and glass foundry furnaces,

-The cost of fuel for the transportation companies will almost
+The cost of liquid-and-gas fuels for transportation companies

 This picture is incorrect.

 The height of these smoke stacks